isaaclepes/pypboy/README.md

 ## Features

-Work with Screen TFT 2.8" Capacitive of Adafruit<br>
+Work with Screen TFT 3.5" Capacitive of Adafruit<br>

 ## Autors
+* Fixes and Updates by Goldstein

-* By Sabas of The Inventor's House Hackerspace
+* Updates by Sabas of The Inventor's House Hackerspace

-* By grieve work original<br>
+* Originally by grieve work original<br>

 ## Special Thanks